 - Living room

-You can also print our free Asthma-Friendly Home Checklist.
+You can also download and print our free Asthma-Friendly Home Checklist.
 You can go through the checklist to improve IAQ.
-If you rent, you can share it with your property owner and work through the list together.
+It will help you learn about and control your asthma triggers.
+If you rent, you can share it with your property owner or landlord after identifying potential issues.

 Now that you know about our Healthier Home Checklist, you may be wondering what room to start in.
 We recommend starting with your bedrooms.
 Bedrooms tend to have the highest number of allergens and the worse IAQ of any room of your home.
 Since we spend one-third of our lives in our bedrooms, that’s the best place to start improving your home’s health.

 Many products promise to help control allergens.
-To help you make informed decisions, we have CERTIFIED more than 200 products.
+To help you make informed decisions, we have CERTIFIED many products.
 When you are shopping for products for your home, look for the CERTIFIED asthma & allergy friendly® mark.
 It indicates the product has passed our testing standards.

 Visit aafa.org/certified to search for CERTIFIED products.
 There you can also learn more about the asthma & allergy friendly® Certification Program.